 Why you may not want to be your own registered agent

-Provided one of the members or officers live in Utah, it is less expensive to act as your own agent rather than hiring a service.
+Provided one of the owners, members or officers lives in Utah, it is less expensive to act as your own agent rather than hiring a service.
 While this is the route many businesses take, there are a few reasons to consider hiring a service.